nhermosilla14/yamelinno/README.md

 ```

 ## Explanation
-The tool reads the input file and validates it against the schema.
-If the input file is valid, it renders the iss file.
+The tool reads the input file and searches recursively for the referenced templates.
+It then merges them into a single yaml file, validates it against the schema and, if the file is valid, proceeds to render the iss file.
 The schema is used to validate the input file and to provide hints to the user.
 More on that later.

 # Templates
 Templates are just pre-filled yaml files, which can be included in the main yaml file (or in other templates).
 They are resolved recursively, so a template can include other templates, which can include other templates, and so on.
 Here is an example: